 The Sphinx is a wonderful yoga pose to open the upper body and gain more strength and mobility in the mid-back and the thoracic spine.

-The extra length and flexibility in the shoulders and the thoracic spine is also helps to improve posture, alleviate back stiffness, and create a healthy curve in the lower back.
+The extra length and flexibility in the shoulders and the thoracic spine also help to improve posture, alleviate back stiffness, and create a healthy curve in the lower back.

 How to Do Sphinx Pose in Yoga